She was an altogether exceptional woman.

 I’m an old man now and I can spend entire days reminiscing.
 These recollections have been written down on my 70th birthday.
 Memories take on great importance as one grows old.
 For some it is all there is left.

-Good memories – our memories of precious moments of sharing, of another’s loving acceptance, warts ‘n all, memories of unexpected generosity and random acts of kindness, or of those who stood up for us when it would have been easier for them not to; memories of those who forgave our trespasses and trusted and respected us enough to speak the truth to our face so we could become whole; a memory of he who did your shopping when you were too ill to leave the house; memories of people and places, circumstances and objects creating joy and authenticity and moments of exquisite beauty.
+Good memories – our memories of precious moments of sharing, of another’s loving acceptance, warts ‘n all, memories of unexpected generosity and random acts of kindness, or of those who stood up for us when it would have been easier for them not to; memories of those who forgave our trespasses and trusted and respected us enough to speak the truth to our face so we could become whole; a memory of he who did our shopping when we were too ill to leave the house; memories of people and places, circumstances and objects creating joy and authenticity and moments of exquisite beauty.
 And of she who transformed an ordinary day into an event never to be forgotten.

 Memories of being perfectly alive, of having loved and being loved – memories such as these evoke gratitude.
 Nothing is as important, nothing else as meaningful.